-This idyllic, verging-on-the-opulent camp occupies a pristine area in a tight bend of the meandering Luangwa River, so feels like an island.
+This idyllic, verging-on-the-opulent camp occupies a pristine area in a tight bend of the meandering Luangwa River, and guests may feel like they are staying on an island.

-Secluded, stylish and innovative, with minimalist décor, it is artfully engineered to blend with its surroundings, and offers unprecedented comfort in the bush.
+Secluded, stylish and innovative, with minimalist décor, Chinzombo Camp has been artfully engineered to blend with its surroundings, and offers unprecedented comfort in the bush.
 Norman Carr used Chinzombo as his base during the Emerald Season, so the area is steeped in history.
 Six spacious and airy villas, concealed in the canopies of ancient trees along a ridge, seem to float above the surrounding landscape.

 Each villa has separate living and sleeping areas, a private plunge pool, luxurious bathroom and wide deck, and is connected to the central lounge/dining area by a footpath that winds through the trees.
 Facilities include WiFi, an exercise and yoga area, spa, and shady decks overlooking the river, where you can unwind and enjoy the views.
-The 25 hectares of private land overlook the river, which is alive with wildlife, with private, direct access into one of the national park's richest areas - making this a very special spot indeed.
+The 25 hectares of private land overlook the Luangwa River, which is alive with wildlife, with private, direct access into one of South Luangwa National Park's richest areas - making this a very special spot indeed.
 Activities include vehicle and foot safaris accompanied by experienced guides.
 Chinzombo is open all year round.